Best Keurig alternatives – more sophisticated, single-serve machines

 The Nespresso Vertuo Next is the best single-serve coffee maker on the market.
 This machine takes just 40 seconds to heat up and can brew anything from a single espresso shot to an 18-oz. carafe.

-One button does all the work on this highly versatile machine.
-All you need to do is pick your pod and press go.
+Like a convenient Keurig but much more premium, one button does all the work.
+All you need to do is pick your pod (there are over thirty Vertuo blends to choose from) and press go.
 The Nespresso Vertuo Next incorporates automatic blend recognition technology, which identifies the best brew size, pressure, and temperature for each capsule.
 This is hands-off coffee making.

 You can find more detail in our Nespresso Vertuo Next Coffee Maker review.